-Note: Persons with arranged employment in Canada do not have to
+Note: Persons with arranged employment in Canada do not have to meet the minimum funds required.

-Working in Canada

-Finding employment in Canada requires planning.
+Working in CanadaFinding employment in Canada requires planning.
 You should obtain as much information as possible before you apply to immigrate.
 There is no guarantee that you will be able to work in your preferred occupation.